 Professional-grade design with 500D filament grade and quality PVC tarpaulin along with reinforced seams make this mat durable.
 Impressive range of sizes to suit a variety of indoor and outdoor activities and sports.
 Inflation with included electric air pump takes less than 60 seconds.

 Fairly heavy and can be difficult to transport.

-Constructed from a 0.9mm thick drop-stitch material.
-Measures 10 feet by 3.3 feet by 4 inches.
+Constructed from a 0.9mm-thick drop-stitch material.
 Inflates and deflates in minutes.
-Well made.
-Works well on a variety of surfaces, from the gym and backyard to the beach...even on water.
+Well-made.
+Works well on a variety of surfaces, from the gym and backyard to the beach, and even on water.
 Comes with an electric pump, carry bag, and a repair kit.

-Reports of some of these arriving missing parts, such as the repair kit.
-Some say that this mat is too hard and doesn't offer enough bounce.
+Some say that the mat is too hard and doesn't offer enough bounce.

 When you think of inflatable gym mats, your thoughts probably jump directly to sports like gymnastics and cheerleading.
 But these kinds of mats are also great for perfecting moves in sports like martial arts and parkour.